Housing benefit changes and welfare reform

 Housing laws vary between England and Scotland.
 Get advice relating to Scotland

-From April 2013, major changes are being made to benefits and could mean that you receive less housing benefit.
-Find out about the combined effects of 'bedroom tax', the benefits cap and changes to council tax benefits.
+From April 2013, major changes are being made to benefits that could mean you receive less housing benefit.
+Find out about the 'bedroom tax', the benefits cap and changes to council tax benefits.

 From April 2013, council tenants and housing association tenants will have their housing benefit entitlement reduced if the council decides their home is too big for their needs.
 This is often called the 'bedroom tax' or 'under-occupancy rule'.